maniek335/StreamerBotTools/docs/src/api/WindowMover/WindowFinder.md

 - **Details**

-  Finds all windows that pass given predicate.
+  Finds all windows that pass the given predicate.

 - **Examples**